 Tips for Selecting an Agent or Realtor

-Most of the articles Ive seen on the Internet have been written by Realtors or agents trying to sell their services.
-These notes are a combination of my personal experience of actually being a home owner, and the results of your selection dont effect me directly.
-With this in mind, I would feel comfortable in saying that this is an honest home owners perspective not a seller's pitch.
-The right agent makes all the difference, and if you follow these guidelines, you'll find that buying or selling a home could be a pleasant experience.
+Most of the articles I've seen on the Internet have been written by Realtors or agents trying to sell their services.
+These notes are a combination of my personal experience of actually being a homeowner, and the results of your selection don't affect me directly.
+With this in mind, I would feel comfortable in saying that this is an honest homeowners perspective not a seller's pitch.

 Realtor versus real estate people?